Travels With (New) Diabetes

 Editor’s Note: Gretchen is a part of Beyond Type Run Team, which is sponsored by Medtronic.
 She is participating in the 2017 TCS New York City Marathon.

 I will never forget the summer that changed my life forever.
-I left everything behind to travel the world in the search to find myself and my passion in life.
-Little did I know that this trip of a lifetime actually landed me in a European hospital for two days, which changed my life, and everything that I thought I knew about myself.
+I left everything behind to travel the world in search to find myself and my passion in life.
+Little did I know that this trip of a lifetime actually landed me in a European hospital for two days, which changed my life and everything that I thought I knew about myself.

 After two weeks of traveling alone in New York City in June 2014, I started to slowly notice a significant difference in my body.

 I was experiencing severe weight loss, frequent urination, extreme thirst and dry mouth.
 I am a tough person so none of these symptoms were making me slow down my sightseeing adventures.
 Ignoring my mysterious symptoms, I hopped onto my next plane for my next traveling adventure in Barcelona, Spain where I would meet up with my mom for a mother-daughter post-graduation trip.
 During this 14-hour flight, I embarrassedly went to the bathroom at least 20 times.